 We think that wherever you are in Cornwall you are not far from a fantastic place to eat.
 Of course there is The Seafood Restaurant in Padstow but if you try something a little less well know we can guarantee you will not be disappointed.

 Cornwall is lucky to have its fair share of Michelin stars.
-Paul Ainsworth at No 6 in Padstow and Outlaw’s Fish Kitchen each have 1 and 2 Michelin stars at Restaurant Nathan Outlaw in Port Isaac.
+Paul Ainsworth at No 6 in Padstow and Outlaw’s Fish Kitchen or Outlaw’s New Road in Port Isaac.

 In the west, The Tolcarne Inn at Newlyn is about as good as pubs get – anywhere.
 There is also reputably Britain’s oldest pub – The Victoria Inn a short hop down the road at Perranuthnoe.

 In St Ives, Porthmeor Beach Cafe and Porthminster Cafe have not only the most fantastic views but superb food too.

 Closer to Benallack for fine dining there is the Driftwood on the Roseland.
 For a more casual bite try the seafood chowder or tagine at the Hidden Hut situated along a sandy path above the Rosevine beach or Tatams Taverna in Portscatho for pizza and everything wood fired, bring your own drinks and eat in or take out and watch the sunset sitting on the beach.
-We’re very lucky to be surrounded by great pubs, The Plume of Feathers in Mitchell, The Kings Head in Ruan Lanihorne, The Rosaland Inn at Philleigh and The Pandora Inn near Mylor are all very different and well worth a visit.
+We’re very lucky to be surrounded by great pubs, The Plume of Feathers in Mitchell, The Rising Sun in Truro, The Kings Head in Ruan Lanihorne, The Roseland Inn at Philleigh and The Pandora Inn near Mylor are all very different and well worth a visit.